 With the TED app for the Firestick, you get a convenient interface where you can scroll through and stream hundreds of short TED talks, in a wide variety of topics.

-Moving from boxing to a different type of on-screen fighting: reality TV.
-Hayu offers more than 200 reality TV shows, mainly of the… ehm… let’s call it ‘guilty pleasure’ type.
+Moving from boxing to a different type of on-screen fighting: reality TV. hayu offers UK viewers more than 200 reality TV shows, mainly of the… ehm… let’s call it ‘guilty pleasure’ type.
 From Keeping Up With The Kardashians to The Real Housewives of Beverly Hills.

 The Amazon Firestick isn’t just for TV watching – you can also use it to stream music, which you listen to via your TV’s speakers/soundbar.